weefbellington/screenplay/README.md

 ###Creating the scene

 Scenes are lightweight objects that do not require any special voodoo to create.
-Each scene is just a POJO ("Plain Old Java Object").
-Just create `new Scene(...)`, pass it some arguments, and you're good to go.
+Each scene is just a POJO (Plain Old Java Object) and can be created with a standard constructor.
+Just create `new Scene(...)`, pass it any arguments you want, and you're good to go.

 A Screenplay application consists of a single Activity and a backstack of Scenes.
 Each Scene manages a single View, which has a simple lifecycle.
 Scene setup has three discrete steps: